-Companies in the leisure and tourism industry are having to contend with cancellations and a decline in demand.
+Companies in the leisure and tourism industry are contending with cancellations and a decline in demand.
 Other companies such as those in the event industry have also suffered the consequences of the political and social measures taken in recent weeks.
 In other sectors, supply bottlenecks are occurring as supply chains come to a standstill due to virus-related delivery stops.
 Production is being delayed and even stopped in many cases.
 Unsurprisingly, numerous companies in Germany are now fearful for their future.

 An example of this dates from the beginning of March.
 During this time, the tour operator China Tours Hamburg filed for insolvency proceedings before the Hamburg District Court after 22 years in operation.
 This makes CTH the first company during the current COVID-19 coronavirus crisis to file for insolvency.

-What is Insolvency and Steps to Avoid it
+What is Insolvency and Steps to Avoid It?

-According to the German Insolvency Code, companies based in Germany must apply for insolvency proceedings immediately after recognising their inability to pay, but no later than three weeks after the reason for insolvency has been established.
-Young companies in particular have to cease their business activities within the first three business years.
+According to the German Insolvency Code, companies based in Germany must apply for insolvency proceedings immediately after recognising their inability to pay but no later than three weeks after the reason for insolvency has been established.
+Young companies, in particular, have to cease their business activities within the first three business years.

 Reasons for a Delay in Filing for insolvency

-Especially at the beginning of a business start-up, business that has already begun can come to a standstill.
+Especially at the beginning of a business start-up, the business that has already begun can come to a standstill.
 In times of the coronavirus, legal deadlines and obligations can quickly get out of focus and lead to infringements.

 There are three main reasons for the penalties for delaying insolvency under § 15a of the Insolvency Code:

-- Non-filing of insolvency petition,
+- Non-filing of an insolvency petition,

 - The deadline for the insolvency application was not met,

-- Incorrectly completed insolvency application .
+- Incorrectly completed insolvency application.

 Suspension of the Obligation to File for Insolvency